 Individuals also have the right under the Freedom of Information Act 2016 to request access to documents/government information which the Directorate holds.

 Each of these avenues can be discussed with the Directorate’s Privacy Officer (contact details are noted below).

 Territory Privacy Principle 13 – correction of personal information

 Key Principle: Individuals are entitled to request correction of information the agency holds about them, without charge.

-Once the Community Services Directorate receives a request to correct personal information held by the Directorate, reasonable steps must be undertaken to correct the information if it is satisfied that it is incorrect, inaccurate, incomplete irrelevant, out-of date or misleading.
+Once the Directorate receives a request to correct personal information under the Information Privacy Act 2014, reasonable steps must be undertaken to correct the information if it is satisfied that it is incorrect, inaccurate, incomplete, irrelevant, out-of date or misleading.

 If the Directorate agrees to correct information and that information has previously been shared with another agency, the individual may request that the Directorate notify the other agency of the possible need for them to correct that information.

 There may be reasons why the Directorate refuses to correct personal information, for example if the Directorate is required or authorised by law not to correct the information.

 If the Directorate refuses to correct the information, a written notice of why it has been refused and how the individual may complain about the decision must be provided within 30 days.
 However, if the Directorate refuses to correct personal information, the individual can attach a statement outlining that they believe the information is incorrect and why, to the information on file.